renatamarianiz/am10_group7/README.md

 ## Objectives

-1. We aim to thoroughly understand and visualize Brazil’s COVID cases evolution in multiple dimensions: chronologic, geographic and demographic, to explore different pandemic modes in different regions, ethnicity groups and periods.
+We aim to thoroughly understand and visualize Brazil’s COVID cases evolution in multiple dimensions: chronologic, geographic and demographic, to explore different pandemic modes in different regions, ethnicity groups and periods.
-2. We also aim to compare COVID evolution in Brazil with other disease as Dengue, etc. What are the different attributes such as infected population, severity and etc. for different diseases?
-3. If we still have time, we also want to compare Brazil with Germany, to analyze pandemic evolution models and reactions in two representative countries in two continents.

 ## Datasets
 1.	https://www.kaggle.com/unanimad/corona-virus-brazil